Albert Jorquera: Coaching career

 Jorquera joined newly promoted second-tier team UE Llagostera as goalkeeping coach in 2014.
 In October 2017, he left the Barcelona youth ranks to be Gabri's assistant for FC Sion in Switzerland.

 In December 2018, Jorquera was second-in-command to the same former teammate at FC Andorra as part of Gerard Piqué's takeover of the principality-based club playing in Catalan regional football.
 He received his first outright job in August 2020, at FC Santa Coloma in the microstate's own league.
 Eleven months later, after elimination from the inaugural edition of the UEFA Europa Conference League by Hibernian, he returned to his job at Llagostera, now renamed UE Costa Brava.

 Style of play

-A tall, consistent and well-rounded goalkeeper, Jorquera was known mainly for his reflexes, anticipation and agility.
-He also stood out for his work-rate, determination, character and mentality throughout his career.
+Jorquera was known mainly for his reflexes, anticipation and agility.
+He was also noted for his work-rate and determination throughout his career.